Phlow/feeling-responsive/_posts/design/2014-10-08-header-image-pattern.md

 layout: page
 title:  "Header Image With Pattern"
 subheadline:  "Headers With Style"
-description: "Feeling Responsive allows you to use all kinds of headers.
+teaser: "Feeling Responsive allows you to use all kinds of headers.
 This example shows a header image in front of a pattern."
 categories:
     - design
 tags: